ESutton567/pands-project/README.md

   * Task 1: Outputs a summary of each variable to a single text file
   * Task 2: Saves a histogram of each variable to png files
   * Task 3: Outputs a scatter plot of each pair of variables
-  * Additional tasks: Performs any other appropriate analysis
+  * Additional tasks: Perform any other appropriate analysis

 ## Fisher's Iris data set

-This data set is a well-known benchmark mulivariate data set used for testing out and validating programs <sup>1,2</sup>.
-It was developed by Ronald Fisher, a statistician and biologist<sup>3</sup>, whose stauch support of eugenics will forever overshadow any contributions he made to his field<sup>4,5</sup>.
+This data set is a well-known benchmark multivariate data set used for testing out and validating programs <sup>1,2</sup>.
+It was developed by Ronald Fisher, a statistician and biologist<sup>3</sup>, whose staunch support of eugenics will forever overshadow any contributions he made to his field<sup>4,5</sup>.
 Fisher developed the data set in 1936 as an example of a linear discriminant analysis<sup>6</sup>.

 Nowadays the data set is commonly used as a test case in machine learning techniques<sup>7</sup>.
-The data set itself contains 50 instances each of 3 classes (types) of iris plant<sup>8</sup> for a total of 150 instances, and can be found [here](https://archive.ics.uci.edu/ml/datasets/iris).
+The data set itself contains 50 instances each of 3 classes (types) of iris plant<sup>8</sup> for a total of 150 instances and can be found [here](https://archive.ics.uci.edu/ml/datasets/iris).

 The information in the data set is laid out as follows: